rayloveshacking/FED2024Assg1_P04_S10269430K/README.md

 - Limited browser compatibility for some CSS effects
 - Performance considerations on older devices
 - Minor visual glitches in certain browsers
+- The icons and windows are not draggable as in desktop mode.

 ## Credits